 The management committee of an association is responsible for the administration of the association, including handling internal disputes between members (in their capacity as members), as well as disputes between members and the association.

 What should I do if I have a dispute?

 The first step is to try to resolve the dispute directly with the parties involved.
-If appropriate, you can use the dispute resolution procedure outlined in the constitution.

-For more information on ADR services, contact:
+For information on ADR services, contact:

 - The Law Society of NSW on 02 9926 0333 or visit the Law Society website.